Bride and groom hugging at golden hour

 If it’s a very bright day with no available shade, I may recommend leaving your photos until later when the sun is lower in the sky and the light is more flattering.

-Bonus: Creative Portraits in the Dark
+More Wedding Photo Ideas: Creative Portraits in the Dark

-Sometimes I’m drawn to a particular scene for its creative potential!
 Here’s an example of a couple photo taken at night in front of their venue.
-I used lighting inside to illuminate the feature windows and light the couple outside separately.
-This took a few minutes to set up but once I’d done so, the couple were only outside for a few minutes to get the shot.
+I used lighting inside to illuminate the feature windows from the inside, and light the couple outside separately.
+This took a few minutes to set up, but once I’d done so, the couple were only outside for a few minutes to get the shot.

 Fielden hall wedding photography

 Similarly, I set up this shot inside the venue and only had the couple in place for a few minutes to get the photo.
-If you like the idea of trying something more creative when it gets dark on your wedding day I’d love to hear your ideas!
+If you have lots of fairy lights in your wedding venue, these look lovely in wedding photos.

 Creative silhouette portrait of bride and groom with pink spotlight and hanging edison bulbs